PSX (digital video recorder): Retail configurations

 All models have two sets of status LEDs and Infrared receivers; one along the front for horizontal orientation, and a second strip along the top-back for vertical orientation.
-The 'Disk Rec' indicator is only on the front of the device in later models.
+The 'HDD Access' indicator was added to the front of the device in later models.
 Additionally, some models have one or two decorative blue LED light strips, either on the front located under the disc slot or in the back.
 DESR-5XXX consoles have a solid white case with an embossed PSX logo (except DESR-5100S, which has a silver case).
 DESR-7XXX consoles have a clear-white case with a colored PSX logo printed on.

 Etymology

 Up until the release of the PlayStation 2, the first PlayStation console came to be known colloquially outside of Japan by its provisional codename of PSX (this was adopted to echo the MSX, a home computer standard sold by Sony and other companies throughout the 1980s).
 This can cause some confusion as to which device is being referred to.